 Sometimes complete strangers live parallel lives.
 On one hand, we’ve got Peter’s story who was born and raised in Kos like all his ancestors.
 The scattered tower mills on the island of Kos are one of its landmarks.
 One of them, in which Peter’s father passed away, belongs to his family.
 He was such a smiling and fun-loving man that the mourning of his grieving family and friends seemed never-ending.

 For those who don’t know me, I love making documentary films.
-I enjoy travelling around the world and filming while getting to make new friends.
-Whenever I undertake a wedding ceremony and get the chance, I love exploring the place I have been invited in.
-By doing so in one of my trips, I somehow met two wonderful elderly people who had never left their island before, and I sat down to talk to them.
-So I learnt their story, which I won’t tell you, but I hope I will make you feel what I felt even a little bit by watching the video I made.
-In a few words, they live in, as they like to call, a small house, their children live far and they haven’t seen them for many years.
+I enjoy travelling around the world and filming while making new friends.
+Whenever I undertake a wedding ceremony and get the chance, I love exploring the place I have been invited to.
+So, in one of my trips, I met two wonderful elderly people who had never left their island before, and I sat down to talk with them.
+So I learned their story, which I won’t tell you, but I’ll be very happy if you get to feel even a fragment of what I felt by watching the video I made.
+In a few words, they live in, as they like to say, a small house, their children live far and they haven’t seen them for years.

 ANNA & PETER